medeirosfalante/socket-ssh-backdoor/README.md

-# 🔐 Secure Communication Project — Alby Protect
+# 🔐 Secure Communication Project

 This project demonstrates a secure communication system between client and server using **hybrid encryption (RSA + AES)** over a raw TCP socket.